duartegroup/autodE/doc/dev/contributing.rst

 Contributing to the code
 ========================

-Anybody is free to modify their own copy of autoDE.
-We would also love for you to contribute your changes back to the main repository, so that other autoDE users can benefit from them.
+Anybody is free to modify their own copy of autodE.
+We would also love for you to contribute your changes back to the main repository, so that other autodE users can benefit from them.

 The high-level view of the contributing workflow is:

 1. Fork the main repository (``duartegroup/autode``).
 2. Implement changes and tests on your own fork on a given branch (``<gh-username>/autode:<branch-name>``).
-3. Create a new pull request on the main autoDE repository from your development branch onto ``autode:master``.
+3. Create a new pull request on the main autodE repository from your development branch onto ``autode:master``.

 To learn more about GitHub forks and pull requests, read `Fork a